-Thursday, May 2nd 2019, 12:02 pm - With summer around the corner, so, too, will be the mosquitoes.
+Thursday, May 2nd 2019, 12:02 pm - Summer is here -- and that means so are the mosquitoes.
 Find out what is most effective in warding off those bites

 The sun is out, flowers are blooming and the mosquitoes are back.